cainam/home-cluster-deployment/README.md

 - envoy remove -ltcmalloc options from ld.bfd

 - registry: hen-egg problem, registry image is stored in the registry.
 Daily pull from registry, keepalive script to check if registry is local, otherwise suicide
-- longhorn storage: from k8s to longhorn application playbook (new one to run on all systems)  => clone to happen in prepare_deployment, disk creation in prepare_application
+- longhorn storage: from k8s to longhorn application playbook (new one to run on all systems)  => clone to happen in prepare_deployment, disk creation in prepare_application, store application playbook vars in dict with application as key and values for playbook_dir_exists and playbook_dir
 - zigbee2mqtt: different locations for configuration.yaml and database.db/state.json can be achieved via symlinks

-- build one python target only image